News • 4 min read

-Things are about to get even sweeter for your Bitpanda portfolio, as we are serving you some delicious new assets: effective immediately, you can buy MANA, KLAY, CAKE, SUSHI and KSM on Bitpanda!
+Things are about to get even sweeter for your portfolio – we are serving you some delicious new coins: effective immediately, you can buy MANA, KLAY, CAKE, SUSHI and KSM on Bitpanda!
 Read on to get a taste of our newest additions and their features!

 A fully decentralised virtual world running on blockchain and governed by its users – that is Decentraland (MANA), a VR (virtual reality) platform.
 In Decentraland the world’s your oyster: you can create your own DApps, build your own amazing scenes, buy names, avatars and equipment and much more.
 Get your own parcels of virtual land by burning MANA and create wearables for avatars that can be sold, bought and traded as non-fungible tokens (NFTs).
 To learn more about Decentraland, click here.